ModelarData/ModelarDB-RS/README.md

 engine, [Apache Arrow](https://github.com/apache/arrow-rs) as its in-memory data format, and [Apache Parquet](https://github.com/apache/arrow-rs/tree/master/parquet) as its on-disk data format.

+ModelarDB intentionally does not gather usage data.
+So, all users are highly encouraged to post comments, suggestions, and bugs as GitHub issues, especially if a limitation of ModelarDB prevents it from being used in a particular domain.

 ## Installation
 Refer to the [Installation](docs/user/README.md#installation) section of the [User](docs/user/README.md) documentation for installation instructions on setting up ModelarDB on four major operating systems.
 To support quickly deploying